-An A-Line bob looks slightly angled and is shorter in the back, but doesn't have stacked layers; while a graduated bob features some stacked layers towards the back.
+An a-line bob looks slightly angled and is shorter in the back, but doesn't have stacked layers; while a graduated bob features some stacked layers towards the back.
 Either style will look great with fine hair because they both let you amp up the volume on the backside.
-It’ll feign body and fullness, especially towards the back crown.

 Blunt ends will make fine hair—whether your head of hair is thinner or thicker overall—look super lush.
 The blunt lob is as close as any haircut gets to universally flattering or one-size-fits-all.
 We'd be hard-pressed to find someone it wouldn't look good on.

-Low side parts are seriously trending this year already, and it basically looks like a deep side part that’s angled more towards the front for a subtle asymmetrical feel.
+Deep side parts are seriously trending this year already, and this look angles the side part more towards the front for a subtle asymmetrical feel.
 It works great for sleek and smooth looks like this, but can work just as well for a wavy bob or straight lob.
-It’ll let your fine strands work for you.